timveil-overops/oo-docker-demos/saas/one-liner/README.md

 # Instructions
 This demo includes a docker image for the remote collector and one Java agent.
-To begin, run the following commands.
+To begin, you must first update the value for `SECRET_KEY` in `.env` then run the following commands.

 Build the images